bokner/fixpoint/README.md

 *Fixpoint* allows to solve an instance of CSP/COP problem using multiple cluster nodes.

 Note: *Fixpoint* **will not configure the cluster nodes!**
-It's assumed that each node has the cluster membership and the `fixpoint` dependency is installed.
+It's assumed that each node has the cluster membership and the `fixpoint` dependency is installed on it.
 The solving starts on a 'leader' node, and then the work is distributed across participating nodes.
 The 'leader' node coordinates the process of solving through shared solver state.